JuanR-Git/JuanR-Git/README.md

 ## About Me

 **I'm a Mechatronics Engineering Graduate from McMaster University who loves building things that bridge the gap between software and hardware.
-My current projects lie in robotics control and embeddeed systems design, you can check out their previews on my [portfolio website](https://www.juan-reyes.com/) or look through their repos.**
+My current projects lie in robotics control and embeddeed systems design, you can check them out on my [portfolio website](https://www.juan-reyes.com/).**

 ```yaml
 name: Juan Reyes